 This books reminds us that any message we give people is only loving if it is true.
 I've heard a lot of people say that no one should pass judgment on Rob Bell's book without reading it.
 I hope that these same people have the same openness to Mike Wittmer's reply.
 If you are someone who has read Love Wins and found it persuasive, I plead with you to read this book as well.
 Please don't say, "I don't need to read that book.
 I already know what it says."
 And if you do say that, please remember that when someone gives you the same reply about not reading Love Wins.

-Okay, I admit that the title Love Hurts would have been a bad idea, but I'm still depressed that this book breaks the string of 80's rock songs.
-Therefore I vow that if I ever invent a time machine and go back in time one of my main priorities will be to join a hair band and record a one hit wonder titled Christ Alone: An Evangelical Response to Rob Bell's Love Wins.
+I highly recommend this book, even though I'm still depressed that it breaks Mike Wittmer's streak of titles that happen to be 80's rock songs.
+Therefore I vow that if I ever invent a time machine and go back to the 80's one of my main priorities will be to join a hair band and record a one hit wonder titled Christ Alone: An Evangelical Response to Rob Bell's Love Wins.

 April 21, 2011